 When I think about it, those little sayings are a big part of who I became.
 There’s something about the simplicity of a concise, effective saying that can deeply impact the formation of one’s character.

 The words we use are incredibly powerful, and the ones we repeat are the most powerful of all.
 That’s why we need to make sure we’re using the right ones… because you just never know what’s going to stick.

 I learned long ago that any message I want to deliver has likely been summed up in far better words than any I could ever dream up.
 I think that’s why I love quotes so much.
 The people I admire most have strung together the words that tap into my emotions and lodge in my memory.
 They have changed me for the better.

-As a parent and educator, there are so many situations in which the right message is needed to anchor a point or lesson.
+As a parent and educator, what has helped motivate me in times like these is through the use of inspiring leadership quotes, as there are so many situations in which the right message is needed to anchor a point or lesson.
 For many of these, I often fall back on great sayings from across the ages.

 Here are 7 inspiring and powerful sayings for students you can use to instill great thinking:

 We all know that taking risks is part of success.
 However, many of us are risk-averse, and we often model this to our kids and students who’ll inevitably acquire many of our tendencies subconsciously.